🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Keap Pricing

-Money-back guarantee: Keap does not publish a standard money-back guarantee.
-Contact support to discuss options before cancelling.
+Money-back guarantee: Keap does not advertise a standard money-back guarantee; contact support for cancellation terms.

 Key Benefits of Keap

-• Dedicated Business Phone Line: Every Keap account includes a business phone number.
-You can send 1:1 texts, automate outreach, and keep work calls separate from your personal phone.
+• Dedicated Business Phone Line: Keap gives you a separate business phone number to keep work and personal messages apart.
+You can send 1:1 texts, automate text outreach, and run text broadcasts from phone or desktop.

 Keap Pros & Cons